Interior design tips to use in your own home…also known as, professional tricks of the trade you can use today!

 Before our high gloss butler’s pantry was this gorgeous shade of blue, it was a drab, dark wood space.

-This post with the before and after images of this space really illustrates the difference paint alone can make to a space (paint is also a great way to revive a piece of furniture!)
+This post with the before and after images of this space really illustrates the difference paint alone can make (paint is also a great way to revive old furniture pieces!)

 3. Start a collection and show it off!

 I picked up this tip from paying close attention to magazines and stylists.

 Grouping “like” objects in a vignette or display is such a great designer trick.

 Try it with the same color scheme or the same object or both!

 This type of styling can create such an interesting focal point in a space.